LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Silver Ladder.md

 ## Magic is Humanity’s Birthright

 All souls reach for enlightenment.
-Traitor-Gods have chained humanity’s souls with a grand Lie, yet humanity still strives for truth and divinity.
+Traitor-Gods have chained humanity’s souls with a grand [[Lie]], yet humanity still strives for truth and divinity.
 The dream of Awakened destiny will endure, even in a ruined realm of Tyrannical rule. \
 It is the duty of those more advanced to reach down and free the others, raise their fellows up, bringing everyone to their own perfection.
-A helping hand is only of use if the recipient has the will to climb, though.
+A helping hand is only of use if the recipient has the [[Awakened Will|Will]] to climb, though.
 The Awakened have hefted themselves up the first rungs on their own, but the climb — the Ladder — is all there is.

-The Silver Ladder is invested in the Diamond and Pentacle as a whole, not just the goals of their Order — beyond their status as creators and definers of [[Awakened]] society, the Ladder requires them to advise other mages on the best path to freeing humanity from the Lie.
+The Silver Ladder is invested in the Diamond and Pentacle as a whole, not just the goals of their Order — beyond their status as creators and definers of [[Awakened]] society, the Ladder requires them to advise other mages on the best path to freeing humanity from [[Lie|the Lie]].
 The Enemy seeks to keep humanity in chains, turning their slaves towards keeping the Sleeping rabble ignorant and Quiescent.

-The Order defies those efforts by dreaming big, spreading the flame of Awakening and sundering the chains of the Lie.
+The Order defies those efforts by dreaming big, spreading the flame of [[Awakening]] and sundering the chains of [[Lie|the Lie]].
 They create Cryptopolies, mystery cults that encourage [[Sleepers]] towards enlightened behaviour, continually working to counter the [[Seers of the Throne|Seers]]’ influence over humanity.
 More than any other Order, they seek out and shelter families of [[Proximi]] in the hopes of fostering an enlightened class of human.

 Ladder mages (who call themselves théarchs) settle disputes between Awakened, believing in a unified mage-nation.
 The Ladder is the glue holding Awakened society together, including the [[Seers of the Throne|Seers]] (if only by opposition).
 Their ethos of personal rights and mediation of conflict form the backbone of the Pentacle, the [[Consilia]], and especially [[Convocations]].